 \section{Conclusions}

-In this paper, we have shown that a DNN-based control policy for a 6-DoF robotic arm can be trained with a dataset acquired using a 3-DoF wheeled robot traveling on a flat floor only by data augmentation leveraging omnidirectional vision.
-Another local control policy for object reaching is trained to focus on a limited RoI rather than entire FoV of the omnidirectional camera.
-The proposed control system with two dynamically selected policies performed well on a task to reach the object at a given target image.
+In this paper, we showed that a DNN-based control policy for a 6-DoF robot can be trained with a dataset collected only by a 3-DoF wheeled robot traveling on flat floors using data augmentation leveraging omnidirectional vision.
+The control system utilized another local control policy for object reaching, which is trained to focus on a limited RoI rather than the entire FoV of the omnidirectional image.

-There are some remained future works toward achievement of more realistic manipulation tasks.
-Furthermore, the concept of trainable DoF expansion can be applied to a broad variety of robots such as legged and aerial robots.
+There are remaining future works toward the achievement of more realistic manipulation tasks.
+For instance, grasping posture is known in advance and given as the target image for our system.
+Thus, a grasping posture estimation technique will be required to grasp unknown objects.
+Our threshold-based selection algorithm of global/local policies is not optimal because it imposes limits on the applicable range of the local policy.
+However, the proposed concept of trainable DoF expansion could be applied to a broad variety of robots such as legged and aerial robots.

 -\parskip \begingroup \endgroup